iliarafa/Mapping_Earthquakes/README.md

 Displayed on the map are the following layers of data:

-- All earthquakes data for the past 7 days
+- All earthquake data for the past 7 days
-- All major earthquakes data for the past 7 days.
+- All major earthquake data for the past 7 days.

 ### The Thin Yellow Line
 The thin yellow line is our final layer and displays the positions of tectonic plates.